dafny-lang/dafny/docs/DafnyRef/Grammar.md

   * In the case of uses of the parameter, the common case is that the parameter is just passed to a lower-level non-terminal.
 In that case we just give the name, e.g. `entity2(allowsX)`.
-  * If we want to given an explicit value to a parameter, we specify it in a keyword notation like this: `entity2(allowsX: true)`.
+  * If we want to give an explicit value to a parameter, we specify it in a keyword notation like this: `entity2(allowsX: true)`.
   * In some cases the value to be passed depends on the grammatical context.
     In such cases we give a description of the conditions under which the